Week two done & 36.4 miles travelled so far

 Half term break

 There was a week off during half term, and when we returned, the players really got involved.
 It was great to witness them develop their ball skills and work in teams.
 There is a mixture of ages, but everyone plays well together.
-After a few drills and mini shooting competition, the games start.
+After a few drills and mini shooting competitions, the games start.
 The older members are aware; the younger kids sometimes don’t get many opportunities with handling the ball.
 So they make sure everyone gets a chance.
-There is a lot of running around, whistleblowing from coach David and myself to call order and keep everything running smoothly.
+There is a lot of running around, whistleblowing from coach David and myself to call orders and keep everything running smoothly.